MerceaOtniel/HybridAlpha/README.md

 HybridAlpha - a mix between AlphaGo Zero and AlphaZero for multiple games

 This project has the goal of creating an Hybrid between AlphaZero and AlphaGo Zero, both published by DeepMind.

-Moreover, this is an improved and extended implementation of the project which can be found here https://github.com/suragnair/alpha-zero-general
+Moreover, this is an improved and extended implementation of the project which can be found here https://github.com/suragnair/alpha-zero-general.
+However, this project wants to copy as much as possible the algorithm provided by AlphaZero, being different in only certain key aspects which makes HybridAlpha more performant than AlphaZero when run on resource constrained systems.

 # Ways in which this project improves over the repository presented above are: